 The employer must generally file a Labor Condition Application for each employee with the Department of Labor.
 The employer must also maintain a Public Access File, typically at their principal place of business.

 The H-1B visa is subject to an annual quota.
 Currently, the U.S. government has capped these visas at 65,000 per fiscal year.
-The filing period begins every April 1 until the cap is reached.
+Online registration for H-1B visas will begin for the first time on March 1, 2020.
+At this time, employers and attorneys can begin to register each H-1B beneficiary online.
+Employers will only need to file completed petitions for beneficiaries that are selected in the lottery.
 The earliest employment start date of any cap-subject petition is October 1.
 No earlier is permitted.

-Because there are more petitions each year than there are spots available, H-1B visas are assigned to foreign nationals on a lottery system.
-This means that H-1B visas are awarded by a process of random selection.
+It is anticipated that there will be more online registrations each year than there are spots available For this reason, H-1B visas are assigned to foreign nationals by using a lottery-based process of random selection.

 Out of the 65,000 visa numbers available: